appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes.md

 ### Secure Sensitive Data With Kubernetes Secrets (Optional)

 To optionally remove sensitive data from the `values.yaml` file, you can create some secrets before you deploy the Appcircle server Helm chart.
-For more information, you can check the [Secrets for Sensitive Values section.](/self-hosted-appcircle/install-server/helm-chart/kubernetes-configuration.md#secrets-for-sensitive-values)
+For more information, you can check the [Secrets for Sensitive Values section.](/docs/self-hosted-appcircle/install-server/helm-chart/configuration/sensitive-configuration.md)

 ### Production Readiness (Optional)

-To optionally ensure your deployment is ready for production, follow the guidelines provided in the [Production Readiness](/self-hosted-appcircle/install-server/helm-chart/configuration/production-readiness.md) section.
+To optionally ensure your deployment is ready for production, follow the guidelines provided in the [Production Readiness](/self-hosted-appcircle/install-server/helm-chart/configuration/production-readiness.md) document.
 This section will help you adjust the settings in the `values.yaml` file, such as providing the external PostgreSQL, MongoDB, Vault, and MinIO connection settings.

 ### Appcircle Server Helm Chart Configurations (Optional)